Segev608/NetworkSecurityLab/README.md

 1.3.
 Run this script on **linux** [This part creates an SSL certificate (X.509) and generate new set of public & private keys]

 1.3.1.
-On Windows, in order to generate self-signed x509 Certificate, use **openssl**.
+On **Windows**, in order to generate self-signed x509 Certificate, use **openssl**.
 Great tutorial for download located in this website: https://www.claudiobernasconi.ch/2016/04/17/creating-a-self-signed-x509-certificate-using-openssl-on-windows/

 1.4.
 Close this file (It's recommended to comment this section again in order to avoid situation in which you run that script again)